صور الصفحة

 [M]

-exposed, were done away, and they were | How and when these concessions had been entitled to hold property on renouncing made for that purpose he should not now the supremacy of the pope, an oath which inquire.
-Some of the warm supporters he believed not twelve Catholics in Eng- of the union had been the enemies of these land would now refuse.
-But it was unne- concessions.
-Now, however, that the cessary to show that the sentiments of the Catholics were restored to their elective Catholics respecting the power of the franchises, he saw no reason why they pope were at the present moment of very should not likewise be rendered capable little importance.
-What danger could be of sitting in parliament.
-It was often apprehended from the pretensions of a bi- said, that the great body of the Catholics shop of Rome, whose authority was now was of the lower class, and were not afso greatly circumscribed; and who, since fected by the exclusion from parliament. his election to the papal chair, had not Those who reasoned so had but little idea been able to obtain possession of the tem- how deeply men might be affected by an poral dominions which remain to the insult.
-Though they might not feel the Church?
-With respect to the English actual operation of the law, they were Catholics, there could be little objection wounded by the degradation to which to restoring to them the right of sitting their whole body was exposed.
-This in either House of Parliament.
-Whatever rankled in their minds, and was often of policy might have dictated their exclusion more fatal tendency than a substantial in former times, the same causes did injury.
-But perhaps it would be said, not now exist.
-The disability under though ministers did not disapprove of the which they laboured was a stigma that had measure in itself, the time was not favourcontinued too long, and could not be too able to it, and that it ought not to be imspeedily removed.
-The justice and policy mediately connected with the union. of such a measure were so evident, that the contrary, he thought, that to render he would not waste their lordships time the union more acceptable, to reconcile in illustrating the argument.
-With res so many of the people of Ireland to it, pect to Ireland, the same justice and libe- was one of the chief recommendations of rality not only called for the abrogation of his motion.
-Though he considered the the disabilities; but it was absolutely ne- policy of the union doubtful, and some cessary to the tranquillity of the country. of its provisions, particularly with regard A great authority had lately stated, that to representation, alarming innovations, whatever benefits the union was calculated yet if he thought that the emancipation to produce, their being realised would of the Catholics was to accompany the depend upon the peace and tranquillity of union, it would soften much of his hosIreland.
-If this position was just, there tility to the project.
-It was an object of could not be a stronger inducement to the the highest importance to strengthen his adoption of the measure he had in view. majesty's government by conciliating the The emancipation of the Catholics was a affections of all his subjects.
-But it might measure absolutely necessary to tranquillize be said, it would be better to wait.
-He, men's minds in Ireland, and prepare the way on the contrary, thought that the present for the attainment of those benefits which was the moment to remove all the doubts were expected from the union.
-The Ca- which the Catholics might entertain, and tholics were computed to form two-thirds to render them friendly to the measure, of the population of Ireland; and it surely by showing them the advantages they was a matter of the utmost importance to would gain.
-It might be said that the consider how these men were to be recon- parliament of Ireland would not agree to ciled to the measure.
-With a view to ge- the union if the restoration of the Catholics neral utility, it was necessary that this to their rights were connected with it, immense body should be admitted to the and that it might be granted by the united enjoyment of their political rights.
-He parliament.
-Not to mention, however, had the authority of the friends of the that the same influence against the meaunion for saying, that a state of things sure would afterwards continue, that was where so many men were excluded from a disingenuous mode of proceeding.
-The the exercise of the most important political Catholics could now have no security rights, was a solecism in government, and that any thing would be done in their productive of the greatest mischiefs.
-But favour, and they would naturally be init might be said, that much had been clined to doubt.
-This question was comdone to conciliate the people of Ireland.pared to that of the heritable jurisdictions
+| How and when these concessions had been made for that purpose he should not now inquire.
+Some of the warm supporters of the union had been the enemies of these concessions.
+Now, however, that the Catholics were restored to their elective franchises, he saw no reason why they should not likewise be rendered capable of sitting in parliament.
+It was often said, that the great body of the Catholics was of the lower class, and were not affected by the exclusion from parliament.
+Those who reasoned so had but little idea how deeply men might be affected by an insult.
+Though they might not feel the actual operation of the law, they were wounded by the degradation to which their whole body was exposed.
+This rankled in their minds, and was often of more fatal tendency than a substantial injury.
+But perhaps it would be said, though ministers did not disapprove of the measure in itself, the time was not favourable to it, and that it ought not to be immediately connected with the union.
+On the contrary, he thought, that to render the union more acceptable, to reconcile so many of the people of Ireland to it, was one of the chief recommendations of his motion.
+Though he considered the policy of the union doubtful, and some of its provisions, particularly with regard to representation, alarming innovations, yet if he thought that the emancipation of the Catholics was to accompany the union, it would soften much of his hostility to the project.
+It was an object of the highest importance to strengthen his majesty's government by conciliating the affections of all his subjects.
+But it might be said, it would be better to wait.
+He, on the contrary, thought that the present was the moment to remove all the doubts which the Catholics might entertain, and to render them friendly to the measure, by showing them the advantages they would gain.
+It might be said that the parliament of Ireland would not agree to the union if the restoration of the Catholics to their rights were connected with it, and that it might be granted by the united parliament.
+Not to mention, however, that the same influence against the measure would afterwards continue, that was a disingenuous mode of proceeding.
+The Catholics could now have no security that any thing would be done in their favour, and they would naturally be inclined to doubt.
+This question was compared to that of the heritable jurisdictions

 in Scotland, which, though expressly | taking part in the various discussions in guarded by the articles of union, were which their lordships had lately been enafterwards abolished.
 What was there, gaged, he hoped to be indulged in saying then, in that example encouraging to a few words upon the subject at large. the Catholics of Ireland?
 The abolition He had in the course of the last session of the heritable jurisdiction did not take pretty strongly intimated his opinion in place till forty years after the union, and favour of the proposed union.
 Having in direct violation of it.
 The only way, considered it more and more since that therefore, to give the Catholics of Ireland time, he had not changed a single ray of a direct interest in the union was, to hold his sentiments on the subject.
 He out to them a certain advantage, and it stood up then to avow himself a firm was at the same time the only means of friend to the measure, because he was securing that tranquillity which was ad- convinced that it was founded in the trumitted to be essential to the success of est political wisdom, and conducted in a the measure of a union.
 His lordship manner at once liberal and fair to Ireland then moved, "That the Committee of the as well as judicious and just in respect to whole House, to whom it is referred to this country.
 He highly applauded the take into consideration his majesty's Mes- weight that was given in the scale of resage, respecting the propositions from presentation to the counties of Ireland, as Ireland, be instructed to take into their that was the surest means of having intelconsideration so much of two Acts, one ligent and independent men, men of local passed in the 30th year of Chas.
-2nd, inti- knowledge, and deeply skilled in the intertuled An Act for the more effectual Pre-ests of Ireland, sent over to the united 'serving the King's Person and Govern'ment, by disabling Papists from sitting in either House of Parliament,' and the other passed in 1st William and Mary, intituled An Act for removing and pre'venting all Questions and Disputes con'cerning the assembling and sitting of the present Parliament,' as excludes persons professing the religion of the Church of Rome, from sitting in either House of Parliament."
+2nd, inti- knowledge, and deeply skilled in the intertuled An Act for the more effectual Pre-ests of Ireland, sent over to the united 'serving the King's Person and Govern'ment, by disabling Papists from sitting ' in either House of Parliament,' and the other passed in 1st William and Mary, intituled An Act for removing and pre'venting all Questions and Disputes con'cerning the assembling and sitting of the present Parliament,' as excludes persons professing the religion of the Church of Rome, from sitting in either House of Parliament."

 Lord Boringdon deprecated the entering into any debate upon a question of such magnitude, which the wisdom and good sense of the legislature of Ireland had forborne to interfere with, and which, from the silence hitherto observed respecting it, he had hoped would have been suffered to remain undisturbed, while the two Houses were engaged in discussing the propositions.
-No small part of his approbation of the measure arose from a consideration that the union when effected would afford a salutary opportunity for the discussion not only of the subject to which this motion went, but of all other questions of a delicate nature, which could not be agitated with equal safety, temper, and caution, in an Irish, or even in a British house of parliament, as they could be in an united imperial parliament, the members of which would have the benefit of all the local knowledge of the representatives of Ireland.
+No small part of his No small part of his approbation of the measure arose from a consideration that the union when effected would afford a salutary opportunity for the discussion not only of the subject to which this motion went, but of all other questions of a delicate nature, which could not be agitated with equal safety, temper, and caution, in an Irish, or even in a British house of parliament, as they could be in an united imperial parliament, the members of which would have the benefit of all the local knowledge of the representatives of Ireland.
 For these reasons he would move the previous question.

 The Marquis of Lansdown said, that having been prevented by ill health from

 parliament.
 The only blemish that was, in his mind at all discernible in the union, was, in respect to some of the great towns.
-For instance, in the midst of the popu lous town of Belfast, consisting of 25,000 inhabitants, there was a petty borough, consisting of twelve persons only, and that the property of an individual.
+For instance, in the midst of the populous town of Belfast, consisting of 25,000 inhabitants, there was a petty borough, consisting of twelve persons only, and that the property of an individual.
 It was, in the plainest sense of the words, a rotten borough: because so long as it remained private property, it was natural to expect that a brother, a cousin or some dependent, would be chosen the representative, instead of a well informed merchant capable of assisting in the framing of such measures as might be most advantageous to the commerce of the north of Ireland.
 This, however, was a little blemish which he hoped would in time be done away, and then the union would remain a brilliant sun, without a single spot to deface or deform it.
 While the states on the continent were aiming at aggrandizement, it behoved us to concentrate the strength of the British empire, and unite its parts.
 No man could look on a map without seeing how advisable it was that Great Britain and Ireland should consolidate their strength.
 The one island was a security to the eastern coast of the other; the other island a security to the western coast of the former.
 If it had pleased Providence to have made a continent of Great Britain and Ireland, how desirable would it have been that the two should have been separate, and a navigation cut between them; The Irish sea, therefore, was to be consi

 dered as a glorious navigation, well fitted | the country.
 Even if a proposal were for assisting the commerce and adding to made to open the port of London, on conthe wealth of both kingdoms.
-The mar-dition of the city's giving up the lord quis said he had only heard of two objec-mayor's gilt coach, and the dinners at tions made to the union, that had any Guildhall, he verily believed some of the weight whatever, the most material of them citizens would stick to the syllabubs and was that it was against the sense of the their Guildhall dinners and gilt coach, rapeople of Ireland; the other, that which ther than consent to part with them as a was brought forward by the woolstaplers. condition to have the port of London opened Upon mature reflection, however, he was for the importation of the merchandise of convinced that they had no cause for Dantzic, Embden, and all the rich ports alarm at the proposed union.
+The mar- | dition of the city's giving up the lord quis said he had only heard of two objec- | mayor's gilt coach, and the dinners at tions made to the union, that had any Guildhall, he verily believed some of the weight whatever, the most material of them citizens would stick to the syllabubs and was that it was against the sense of the their Guildhall dinners and gilt coach, rapeople of Ireland; the other, that which ther than consent to part with them as a was brought forward by the woolstaplers. condition to have the port of London opened Upon mature reflection, however, he was for the importation of the merchandise of convinced that they had no cause for Dantzic, Embden, and all the rich ports alarm at the proposed union.
 In answer and cities of the continent.
 As to the to the objection, that the sense of the notion that this alteration of the legislature Irish nation was against the union, sure he would increase the influence of the crown, was that the majority of the people of he entertained no such idea; it was a property in that country were strongly in mere pin, compared to the influence favour of it; and it was the parliament of created by the East and West Indies.
 Ireland, the representatives of the proper- Besides the alterations which ought to be ty of the country to which we must look made in the borough representation of Ireup for the sense of the people, and not con- land, he would recommend that proposed sider the population numerically, nor by the motion of his noble friend.
 It was look to petitions or subscriptions.
 Indeed, proper to hold out, in the first instance, there was scarcely one of their lordships so every thing that could reconcile the people young as not to know how easy it was to of Ireland to the union; every thing that obtain petitions and numerous subscrip- could manifest the sincerity of government tions on almost every occasion.
-He recol- in its wishes for their prosperity; and all lected, in the year 1767, when he was secre- this should be done without waiting for the tary of state, on coming down rather late to imperial parliament.
+He recol- in its wishes for their prosperity; and all lected, in the year 1767, when he was secre- | this should be done without waiting for the tary of state, on coming down rather late to imperial parliament.
 With respect to that House, he was told, that a petition, what had been absurdly called Catholic with a numerous list of subscribers, had emancipation, the matter was merely fanbeen just presented, the prayer of which ciful,this country having nothing to concede was, that he might be impeached.
 He as they had already restored the Catholics was told it came from the Royal Ex- to the free exercise of their franchises, change, and being desirous to see who and what little remained to be done he were the subscribers, he took it up, when hoped would be done liberally.
 But perthe very first name he cast his eye upon, haps the union did not go far enough; the was that of one of his particular friends, Catholies should be set at rest; and there an alderman of London.
 The next day the was another grievance that called loudly alderman called on him, when he told him for redress.
 The whole produce of the he did not expect to see him again in his tythes of Ireland did not amount to more house.
 The alderman (sir William Ste- than 200,000.
-In God's name abolish phenson) stared, and asked him, why so? them, and lay it upon the landlord; any His lordship explained that he had seen his where else, than opthe poor occupant !
+In God's name abolish phenson) stared, and asked him, why so ? them, and lay it upon the landlord; any His lordship explained that he had seen his where else, than op'the poor occupant !
 Let name to a petition, desiring that he might the clergy have as much more as you will, be impeached; when the alderman replied but in some other way.
-The lower orders with indifference, "Oh, aye Idid sign a pe- of occupants in Ireland, had nothing but tition at the Royal Exchange, which they their paltry bed of potatoes; and even that told me was for the impeachment of a mi- they were harassed by proctor after procnister; I always sign a petition to impeach a tor after proctor to pay tythes for.
+The lower orders with indifference, "Oh, aye I did sign a pe- of occupants in Ireland, had nothing but tition at the Royal Exchange, which they their paltry bed of potatoes; and even that told me was for the impeachment of a mi- they were harassed by proctor after proc. nister; I always sign a petition to impeach a tor after proctor to pay tythes for.
 The minister,and I recollect that as soon as I had true interest of Ireland required, that the subscribed it, twenty more put their names landlord and the tenant should come toto it."
-Their lordships therefore would gether, and that the middle man should judge what weight was to be given to sub- be wholly done away.
+Their lordships therefore would gether, and that the middle man should judge what weight was to be given to sub-be wholly done away.
 He had promised scriptions.
-Not at the same time, that he his peasantry in the South-west of Ireland, meant to undervalue the population of the that he would never let pass an opportucountry.
-It was the bulk of the people nity of enforcing the abolition of tythes, who were in effect, the active force of every and he was determined to keep his word. country, and especially so of Ireland: but He was an enemy to Jacobinism; not in in general they were not sufficiently well the hackneyed sense in which the word informed to know the political interests of was applied, but as confounding property
+Not at the same time, that he | his peasantry in the South-west of Ireland, meant to undervalue the population of the country.
+It was the bulk of the people who were in effect, the active force of every country, and especially so of Ireland: but in general they were not sufficiently well informed to know the political interests of

 « السابقةمتابعة »